molhokwai/pwa-framework/technical.md

 INTRO
 =====
 The purpose of this document/page is to provide a technical analysis of the web2py PWA framework.
 It should provide a clear view of the general and specific w2p (web2py) technical mechanisms to build the PWA framwework.
-It is based on the [requirements](./requirements.md) document
+It is based on the [requirements _(only available locally)_](./requirements.md) document

 ## Audience
 It is intended for (web) developpers and generally for developers and programmers.